 The Burke Gallery is located in the Myers Fine Arts Building.
-This gallery presents a wide variety of changing exhibitions throughout the year.

 The Burke Gallery was dedicated on September 17, 1995 in honor of Dr. Joseph C. Burke, who served with distinction as president of SUNY Plattsburgh from 1974 to 1986, as provost of the State University of New York from 1986 to 1995, and as interim chancellor of SUNY in 1994, and his wife Joan T. Burke, who ably assisted Dr. Burke in representing SUNY Plattsburgh and the State University of New York.
 Their deep and abiding interest in the arts was well known and frequently manifested during their years at the college.
 The Burke Gallery is a permanent tribute to their outstanding campus and community leadership.